work-spaces/spaces/README.md

 These solutions have drawbacks.
 Docker runs a VM on mac and windows creating a heavyweight solution that creates a second class developer experience.
 Monorepos can get so large they require specialized tooling to manage (worktrees, partial clones, virtual filesystems).
 Monorepos can put a heavy cognitive load on developers that just need to work on a small part of the codebase.
 Linux workstations are a big expense when developers have powerful laptops capable of doing the job.

-`spaces` is a lightweight solution to this problem.
+`spaces` is a lightweight solution to this problem suitable to simple workflows.
 It is powered by `starlark` and `rust`.
 You specify your project's direct dependencies in a `spaces` checkout script.
 You write a `spaces` run script with the build and deploy steps.

 - tools are specified with a per-platform hash
 - sources can be a git repo/revision or archive/hash